davidsneighbour/kollitsch.dev/content/components/hugo-debug/index.md

   list: true
 ---

-This module for GoHugo adds debugging partials for many use cases.
+This module for GoHugo adds debugging partials for everything you need to debug.

 {{< component-box >}}

 ## Notes

 - This is a GoHugo module to use while you are developing your theme or website.
-It will slow down the build process.
+It slows down the build process.
 Knowledge about variables in our template and NOT speed is our main priority.
+It is advised to add the module only the development configuration or check if the layout is processed by the development server to minimise its impact.
 - This module is based on the work in [kaushalmodi/hugo-debugprint](https://github.com/kaushalmodi/hugo-debugprint).

 ## Usage

 Either add `disabled = true` to your live server configuration or check, if you are on a development server by using `{{- if site.IsServer -}}` around your calls to the partials.

-A quick sample for it's usage is the following partial that I use in my footer area:
+A quick sample for its usage is the following debugging of a pages data:

 ```go-html-template
 {{- if site.IsServer -}}